 A semester living abroad in Haiti means making a difference in an orphanage, spending weekends finding hidden gems, soaking in the Caribbean sun and getting vacation time to explore places like this rad, massive, mountaintop fortress.
-Sound like the perfect semester, right?
+Sound like the perfect semester to me.

 Here’s Why This Place Looks Familiar

 You might notice that the only way to get up to this looming fortress is to hike up that hill.
-Unless you’re in the mood to hike all the way to the very top of the Citadelle Laferrière, you can definitely ride horses to take you to the top which is way better than hiking, especially in the Haitian heat.
+Luckily you can also borrow horses for the afternoon to take you up and down.

 If it’s a clear day, you might be able to spot Cuba to the west.
 This island is only about 90 miles away from Haiti.

 Visiting The Beach

 The city of Cap-Haitian sits on the northern coast of Haiti, which is home to some of the prettiest beaches around.
 A bit to the west is a famous cruise port beach called Labadee (or Labadie).
 You can't actually visit this beach unless you're on a cruise ship, but don't worry.
 There is another beach just around the corner which is equally gorgeous.
 It's smaller and a lot more private; some ILP groups have had this place all to themselves for an afternoon.

 Your Local Coordinator will drive you to where you can hire the water taxis.

 It costs about 100 gourdes to hire out a water taxi to take you over, then about the same to get into the beach.

 Where To Eat